Who Killed Captain Alex?

-Who Killed Captain Alex? is a 2010 Ugandan independent action comedy film written, produced, and directed by Isaac Geoffrey Godfrey Nabwana (also known as Nabwana IGG), by Wakaliwood, an ultra low-budget studio in Kampala, Uganda.
-The film tells the story of a civil unrest which erupts after the assassination of a beloved Ugandan soldier and Kung Fu expert, the eponymous Captain Alex.
+Who Killed Captain Alex? is a 2010 Ugandan independent martial arts action comedy film written, produced, and directed by Isaac Godfrey Geoffrey Nabwana also known as Nabwana IGG, by Wakaliwood, an ultra low-budget studio in Kampala, Uganda.
+The film tells the story of a civil unrest which erupts after the assassination of a beloved Ugandan soldier, the eponymous Captain Alex.
 It gained viral notoriety for being a no-budget action film, produced on a reported budget of under $200 although producer Alan Hofmanis later stated that the production value was in fact $85.

 A trailer was uploaded to YouTube in January 2010 and the full film was uploaded in March 2015, and has over ten million views as of 8 July 2025.
 The original cut was lost due to power outages and "strained conditions" according to Nabwana, while the surviving version of Who Killed Captain Alex? released online includes commentary from the first English-speaking "Video Joker" that includes running gags about the characters.

 Who Killed Captain Alex? was generally well received by critics and audiences alike, who saw it as an endearing "so bad it's good" experience, despite its technical limitations.

 Plot

 Captain Alex, one of the most decorated officers in the Uganda People's Defence Force, is sent out to capture the crime boss Richard and his Tiger Mafia, a criminal organization that controls the drug trade of the city of Kampala.
 Alex sets up camp in the village of Wakaliga.
 After doing so, his soldiers go to a bar where a fight ensues between them and the villagers.
 Alex breaks it up and takes them out of the bar.

 Alex and his soldiers locate the Tiger Mafia during a drug deal and infiltrate it.
 In the following fight, Richard's brother is captured.
 Richard berates his men, shoots his wife Ritah in his fit of rage, and then swears revenge against Alex.
 He orders a spy to seduce Alex in his tent and sends the mafia to capture him later that night.
 However, Alex is killed by an unknown source, leaving the mafia and his soldiers in disarray.

-Captain Alex's brother, a Ugandan shaolin monk comedically dubbed 'Bruce U' by VJ Emmie, arrives at Kampala the next morning in search of the murderer and finds a Tiger Mafia card in Alex's tent.
+Captain Alex's brother, a Shaolin kung fu expert known as "Bruce U" (i.e. the "Ugandan Bruce Lee") arrives at Kampala the next morning in search of the murderer and finds a Tiger Mafia card in Alex's tent.
 Elsewhere, the mafia tells Richard that Alex is dead; Richard becomes irate because he wanted Alex brought to him.
 Bruce goes to a shaolin temple where he fights the other martial artists until the master appears.
 Bruce asks the master for help on his quest for vengeance, but the latter declines.